ipdk-io/networking-recipe/docs/features/dpdk/linux-networking.md

     options:remote_ip=30.1.1.1 options:dst_port=4789
 ```

-Note:

-- VXLAN destination port should always be the standard port (4789).
+VXLAN destination port should always be the standard port (4789).
 (limitation of p4 parser)

 #### Configure VLAN ports on TAP0 and add them to br-int